Restaurants Near Rittenhouse Square for a Great Meal

 Her Place’s Schulman and her husband chef Alex Kemp run another sought-after restaurant in the neighborhood, My Loup.
 Also only a weeknight joint, this French-inspired restaurant has a cozy dining room and bustling bar.

 Seasonal produce and the chefs’ creativity ensure an ever-changing list of delicious dishes.
 Oysters are a mainstay here, and the seafood offerings shine.
 This is the kind of place where you may be unfamiliar with ingredients or flavors on the menu, but you go with it because of reputation, and the chefs deliver excellence.
 One of our favorite dishes is the Philly Balls—a classic roast pork sandwich interpreted in a croquette.
+I didn’t know I needed them in my life, and now I never want to let them go.

 A.Kitchen+bar